emberjs/rfcs/text/0637-customizable-test-setups.md

 behavior as needed.
 The downsides of this current state would remain as discussed in [Motivation](#Motivation).

+Another alternative would be to create base classes from which test modules could extend, similar to how it is done within [`Ember.js`](https://github.com/emberjs/ember.js/blob/master/packages/internal-test-helpers/lib/test-cases/application.js).
+This would be a much larger change to how we write tests in Ember projects and would have many details to be discussed and hashed out.
+It may be worth exploring but the change proposed in this RFC would still provide value until that idea were realized.

 ### Prior Art

 A very similar proposal was discussed in